 4. Historic royal celebrations (and dramas) happened here

-King Henry VIII, Queen Elizabeth I and Queen Mary I were all born in the Tudor palace, Placentia, built in 1443 on the banks of the river Thames near where the Old Royal Naval College now stands.
-It wasn't just a royal birthing centre.
+King Henry VIII, Queen Elizabeth I and Queen Mary I were all born in the Tudor palace, Placentia, built in 1443 on the banks of the river Thames, where the Old Royal Naval College now stands.
+It wasn't just a royal nursery.
 Henry VIII married Catherine of Aragon and Anne of Cleves in the chapel, and later signed the death warrant for Anne Boleyn in the palace.
-Book an ORNC guided tour to discover more.
+Book an Old Royal Naval College guided tour to discover more.

 5. Nothing says sorry like a new house

 Sometimes a bunch of flowers just isn’t enough.
 When King James I swore in public at his wife, Anne of Denmark, after she accidently shot his favourite hunting dog, he needed to apologise.
-So he had The Queen's House built for her.
+So he had the Queen's House built for her.
 Built as a "house of delight", the royal villa was designed by Inigo Jones in 1616.
 It is Britain’s first classical building and a pioneering masterpiece of 17th-century architecture.
-The Queen’s House relaunches in October 2017 after more than a year of extensive refurbishment.
-It will showcase more than 450 works of art by great British and European artists including Van Dyck, Gainsborough and Reynolds, as well as the iconic "Armada Portrait" of Queen Elizabeth I.
+Recently refurbished, the Queen’s House showcases more than 450 works of art by great British and European artists including Van Dyck, Gainsborough and Reynolds, as well as the iconic "Armada Portrait" of Queen Elizabeth I.

 6. Its boats have the royal seal of approval

-Docked by the riverside in Greenwich, the Cutty Sark is the world's only surviving tea clipper.
+Docked by the riverside in Greenwich, Cutty Sark is the world's only surviving tea clipper.
 Queen Elizabeth II officially opened the ship in 1957 – and again in 2012 after its restoration, during which there was a serious fire.
 It even boasts Prince Phillip as its patron.
-See the 19th-century vessel from the exterior then go inside to explore its history and even touch its shining copper hull.
+Explore its history and even touch its shining copper hull.

 7. Not all the royals were well behaved (allegedly)

-The rolling green slopes of Greenwich Park are home to a boating lake, deer, the Royal Observatory and Planetarium, and the bath of Queen Caroline.
+The rolling green slopes of Greenwich Park are home to a boating lake, deer, the Royal Observatory and Planetarium, Ranger's House and the bath of Queen Caroline.
 The estranged wife of King George IV, she was accused of scandalous behaviour and of having an illegitimate child.
-The allegations were cleared but she was warned her boisterous demeanour was open to "unfavourable interpretations".
-See if you can spot the bath near Chesterfield Gate in the south west corner of the park.
+She was cleared of those allegations but was warned her boisterous demeanour was open to "unfavourable interpretations".
+See if you can spot the bath next to Ranger's House in the south-west corner of the park.